Owning sustainability, why the many should help the few

 The sustainability profession needs to work on all these challenges, building capacity and capability.
 But perhaps more importantly, sustainability management needs to be owned by the organisation, not by the individual(s) with sustainability manager in their job titles.

 For sustainability managers, a focus upon creating a driving a culture of ownership and buy-in across their organisations is vital.
-Sustainability will thrive when everyone has a role in delivering against sustainable strategy.
+Sustainability will thrive only when everyone has a role in delivering against sustainable strategy.